bazel-ios/BazelInject/README.md

 BazelInject is an experiment to add advanced capabilities to the Bazel ecosystem via external APIs.
 Today you can extend Bazel with Starlark, but said capabilities aren't possible to achieve via Starlark.
-Upstreaming the rules to Bazel would make it too flexible _per proposal rejections_, so add an external API to Bazel.
-This is a better alternative than everyone making forks and promotes reuse.
+Upstreaming the rules to Bazel would make it too flexible _per proposal rejections_, so enable it via _external_ APIs.
+This is the alternative to doing it in ad-hoc forks of Bazel and promotes reuse.

 ### Usage